JeffreyLuo333/MusicEmotionDetection/README.md

 <img src="images/MappingScore.png" width="650" height="130">

-The key conclusion is A2Mid2E-Joint come very close to the reference model of A2E, with just 0.01 drop in accuracy.
-Hence I have decided to choose A2Mid2E-Joint for my experimentation.
+The key conclusion is A2Mid2E-Joint comes very close to the reference model of A2E, with just 0.01 drop in accuracy.
+Hence I have decided to choose A2Mid2E-Joint for my experimentations.